N3m35is/Price-Tracker/README.md

 A simple price tracker that can show the price of a product with a given URL.

 ## Functionality
 This is a simple price tracker.
-Rather than storing price of all products on amazon, it only stores prices of products of which you have viewed price.
+Rather than storing price of all products on amazon/flipkart, it only stores prices of products of which you have viewed price.
-Script to update price on daily basis is still in development.
+Update Database Button updates price for every product in the database for the current date.
+This takes some time.

 ## Usage
 Download and install MongoDB and create a database 'test' and a collection 'products'.
 Commands to do so is given below.